infozenfrance/Phraseanet-Docs/en/User/Guide/AdministrationUsers.rst

 .. topic:: The essential

-    **Available for users who have the users management rights**, the users interface allows to manage the users list saved in the Phraseanet application and to give them some rights.
+    Available for users who have the users management rights, the users section allows to manage the subscription, the rights and information on the users.

-The *Users* interface allows to :

-* Create new users
-* Validate users registration's requests
-* Manage users rights
-* Create templates applicable to users
-* Set a guest access with specific rights

-By default, the interface displays the list of users who are referenced on Phraseanet.
+Click on the Users section to go to the users management interface.

 .. image:: ../../images/General-Administration.jpg
     :align: center